Investing in Your Education

 Student Representation Fee

 Each student is charged $1.00 per semester (Fall/Spring).
-The student representation fee is authorized by Education Code Section 76060.5 and implements Title V regulations commencing with Section 54801.
-Section 54805 requires a notice to be provided to students stating that: “the money collected pursuant to this article shall be expended to provide support for students or representatives who may be stating their positions and view points before city, county, and district government, and before offices and agencies of the state and federal government.”
+The student representation fee is authorized by California Education Code Section 76060.5 and implements Title 5 regulations commencing with Section 54801.
+Title 5, Section 54805 requires a notice to be provided to students stating that: “the money collected pursuant to this article shall be expended to provide support for students or representatives who may be stating their positions and view points before city, county, and district government, and before offices and agencies of the state and federal government.”

-Student transportation fee: all students registering for credit classes will be charged a mandatory, non-waiveable Transportation Fee.
+Student transportation fee: all students registering for credit classes will be charged a mandatory, non-waivable Transportation Fee.
 For Fall/Spring term, the fee for students enrolled in less than 6 units will be $5.50 and students enrolled in 6 or more units will be a maximum of $6.00.
 For Summer/Winter terms, the fee will be $3.00 per student.
-The Student Transportation Fee is authorized by revised Education Code Section 76361.1 and allows for this fee based upon the favorable vote of a majority of the students of the district who voted at an election on the question of whether or not the governing board should require all students to pay a fee for transportation services.
+The Student Transportation Fee is authorized by revised California Education Code Section 76361 and allows for this fee based upon the favorable vote of a majority of the students of the district who voted at an election on the question of whether or not the governing board should require all students to pay a fee for transportation services.

 Textbooks and Small Supplies